tsailiming/ansible-examples/lamp_aws_elb/readme.md

 ![screenshot](pics/survey.png)

 # Other Playbooks
-* `patch-example.yml`: This peforms a rolling update by removing an instance at a time from the ELB
+* `patch-example.yml`: This peforms a rolling update by removing an instance one at a time from the ELB